 This page is to help our students get up and running with BitPaper.
 If you think this information looks complicated, don’t worry!
-All you really need to get started are Steps 1, 2 and 4.
+All you really need to get started are Steps 1-3.
 Everything else is simply to improve and enhance your BitPaper experience.
 Remember, it’s our job to teach you things you didn’t know you needed to know, and which make you better off for knowing them. 😊

 Please understand that BitPaper is changing rapidly at the moment, so the way it works on one day might be different to how it works the next day.
 I will try my best to keep these instructions up to date.